Community Poll

 How often is this page updated?

-Content is refreshed periodically via a build process that pulls the latest news.
+Content is refreshed periodically based on news flow.
 Check the "Last updated" timestamp at the top of the news section.

 What was the CVE-2026-25253 vulnerability?